jramseygreen/osu_bot_framework-v3/README.md

 - Install the required libraries with `python3 -m pip install -r requirements.txt`
 - Execute launch.sh

-### If you are just looking for an auto host rotate bot, you can download [simple-AHR](https://github.com/jramseygreen/osu_bot_framework-v3/releases/tag/ahr)

 ## Please!
 If you like this software consider donating to me so that I can continue to develop it.
 [Paypal](https://www.paypal.com/paypalme/joshuargreen)

 Features